meech-ward/Javascript-For-iOS-Developers/README.md

 greeting = true;  // greeting is now a Boolean
 ```

-#### No explicit types
+### No explicit types

 Every variable in swift has a type weather you specify it or not.
 If a variable doesn't have a type, your app will not compile.

-In Javascript, a variable doesn't have a type until a value is assigned to it and there is no way to explicitly specify a type without assigning a value.
+In Javascript, a variable doesn't have a type until a value is assigned to it, and there is no way to explicitly specify a type without assigning a value.

 *Swift:*